 Do not leave unused Op Amp sections in the circuit open.

 Oscillations and noise might also be introduced from the AC power supply lines.
 Proper grounding of the flow tube and the electronics will help minimize the same.

 Based on the fluid and sensor type, there might be different DC build up in each of the sensors.
 Care must be taken to reject this and process only the signal component of interest.

 High precision and accurate ADC must be used for better reliability and accuracy.

 Processing unit needs to incorporate intelligent algorithm for improved signal processing.
 After the flow velocity is found, the actual flow can be easily calculated based the flow tube diameter.
 Design of other units like IO, User Interface etc are quiet straight forward as they are primarily digital circuits as opposed to analog circuitry in Coil/Sensor conditioning.

-This blog should provide a quick overview for the design and dvelopment of electromagnetic flow meters to begin with.
 With careful design of the instrumentation circuit, it is possible to achieve high level of precision in the magmeter.
 More features like variable gain, different types of excitations can be explored to improve the performance further.